 Different institutions have their own ways of measuring hand hygiene compliance.
 They range from direct observation by trained observers, self-report by healthcare workers (HCWs), direct observation by patients, consumption of hygiene products and automated monitoring systems.3

-The NUH audit process to measure hand hygiene compliance is very rigorous and it covers all thirty-four wards and six ICUs.
-The NUH Infection Control team, hospital management and clinical stakeholders have been working together to refine its hand hygiene programme since 2006.
+The NUH audit process to measure hand hygiene compliance is very rigorous and it covers 33 wards 7 and ICUs.
+The NUH Infection Prevention Team, hospital management and clinical stakeholders have been working together to refine its hand hygiene programme since 2006.
 It includes training and assessment of healthcare staff at all levels of seniority on the proper techniques and timing of hand washing.
 In addition, it uses measurement tools such as direct observation, measurement of product use and conducting surveys.
 The ultimate aim is to decrease the number of healthcare associated infections, especially that of MRSA (Methicillin-resistant Staphylococcus aureus).

 Training of healthcare staff on hand hygiene is done during orientation for new staff.
 Posters on hand washing techniques are put up at strategic locations.
-Hand Hygiene campaigns, like observance of Hand Hygiene week in 2010, and the video competition in 2012 have increased staff's awareness of its importance.
+Yearly Hand Hygiene campaigns, like observance of Hand Hygiene Week, and video and poster competitions, have increased staff awareness of its importance.
+Hand Hygiene Assessment for staff is held every two years.

-The chart below shows the compliance rate from the baseline taken in 2008 (Figure 1).
-These overall rates have been encouraging as the hospital targets achieving >75% hand hygiene compliance.
-We have over 2000 observations per month hospital wide conducted by a variety of auditors including an external inter-hospital trained team.
+The chart below shows the quarterly compliance rate from 2009 (Figure 1).
+These overall rates have been encouraging, as we have consistently achieved quarterly rates of >80% in 2017.
+We have over 2000 observations hospital wide per quarter, conducted by trained auditors.

 1. Pittet, D, “Improving Adherence to Hand Hygiene Practice: A Multidisciplinary Approach”, Emerging Infectious Diseases, Vol. 7, No. 2, March–April 2001